derveloper/kalfor/README.md

 which then are combined and send back to the client in a single JSON response.

 ## why
-while developing frontends for REST APIs you'll face perfomance problems because you have to make too many requests. with klafor you can combine all your REST Calls into a single `POST` request. kalfor will fetch each endpoint in parallel for you and and respond all API responses in a single JSON to you.
+while developing frontends for REST APIs you'll face performance problems because you have to make too many requests. with kalfor you can combine all your REST Calls into a single `POST` request. kalfor will fetch each endpoint in parallel for you and and respond all API responses in a single JSON to you.

 ## demo instance